 - Increase retention in treatment programs

-- Decrease illicit opiate use & substance-related criminal involvement
+- Decrease illicit opiate use and substance-related criminal involvement

-- Improve outcomes in pregnancies effected by substance use
+- Improve outcomes in pregnancies affected by substance use

 MEDICATIONS BY PRIMARY SUBSTANCE

 There exists a range of medications that have varied effects and outcomes.
 More research is needed into the long-term outcomes and whether these medications react differently within different subgroups.

 MEDICATIONS FOR ALCOHOL USE DISORDER

 MEDICATIONS FOR NICOTINE OR SMOKING CESSATION

 UNDERSTANDING THE MEDICATIONS

 A common term used in the context of substance use disorder medications.